Are you looking for tips for your teaching job interview? You have arrived at the right place!

 Leave a Positive Impression

-After your interview (that day or the day after), consider taking a moment to write and send a thank-you note in the mail or via email.
+After your teaching job interview (that day or the day after), consider taking a moment to write and send a thank-you note in the mail or via email.
 Something handwritten and in the actual mail can make a significant and lasting impression.

 It should simply be a brief note that says: